The sun glints at the top of a sculpture in front of the Medical Science Building on the University of Toronto campus.

 Shortly after completing the course, the School of Continuing Studies will issue Letter of Completion and a Grade Report to the student.back to top

 The fall and winter sessions of SCS 2472 will run for 18 weeks, while the summer session will be an accelerated 14 weeks.back to top

 Important dates for the fall, winter and summer sessions can be found in the Schedule section of this web site.
 You may also download a detailed PDF format listing of lectures, quizzes and exam times for the Fall 2017 course offering.back to top

 SCS2472 is intended for individuals who have an interest in learning in depth about biochemistry, and for students who are preparing for entry into medical school, dental school, or other health professional program and require a full course equivalent in introductory biochemistry.

 The content of SCS 2472 Biochemistry with a Medical Perspective is equivalent to a full year course in introductory biochemistry typically given in the second and third year of university.

 Before registering, students planning to use this course for admission or as a requirement to any academic program or as a prerequisite to any other course are strongly advised to get confirmation from the institution to which they are applying that this course will meet the requirements.back to top

-The required textbook is: Biochemistry: A Short Course, by John Tymoczko, Jeremy Berg and Lubert Stryer, published by W.H.Freeman and Co., New York, 2012.
+The required textbook is: Biochemistry: A Short Course, by John Tymoczko, Jeremy Berg and Lubert Stryer, published by W.H.Freeman and Co., 3rd ed.
+New York, 2015.

 The textbook can be purchased through any university bookstore or through the publisher's website: http://www.whfreeman.com.back to top